One Candle: In popular culture

 "Sky Blue Promise" (하늘색 약속), one of the pre-released songs from g.o.d's 15th anniversary album Chapter 8, heavily references "One Candle".
 It was a homage to their past hits and utilizes several lines from "One Candle" as well as the rhythm.

 As "One Candle" is considered one of g.o.d's best known songs, it is frequently referred to whenever a member appears on television.
 Danny Ahn, Son Ho-young and Kim Tae-woo performed it together during their appearance on the Mnet music talk show The Playlist.
 Ahn performed his own rap part in his drama The Three Witches during a scene in which his character marries Shin Dong-mi's character.
-The song was referenced during Yoon Kye-sang's appearance Saturday Night Live Korea in which his character from The Outlaws, mobster Jang Chen, starts composing his own poem (by directly quoting the first verse of "One Candle").
+The song was referenced during Yoon Kye-sang's appearance on Saturday Night Live Korea in which his character from The Outlaws, mobster Jang Chen, starts composing his own poem (by directly quoting the first verse of "One Candle").

-In 2016 "One Candle" gained notoriety as one of many songs sung at candlelight rallies and protests calling for the removal of President Park Geun-hye, leading cultural commentators to later quip that the song's lyrics was prophetic of current times despite being written over fifteen years ago.
+The uplifting lyrics and recognizability of "One Candle" have made it popular as a protest song.
+It was notably sung during the candlelight rallies and protests calling for the removal of President Park Geun-hye and the protests following the 2024 martial law crisis.
+Cultural commentators have noted that the lyrics were still relevant despite being written during the 2000s.

+The song was featured in a short film The Gil, which documented four British indie artists' dive into K-pop through remaking "One Candle" and "The Road".
+Directed by Korean-British Jeon Saet-byeol, the film was produced to commemorate 140 years of diplomatic relations between the United Kingdom and Korea.

 Notable cover versions

-The upbeat melody and recognizable chorus have led the song to become popular with street performers.
 Traveling British busker Aancod Zaccarelli, who previously lived in South Korea as a teenager, sang the song accompanied by his guitar on a platform at the Seoul National University Station.
 Subsequent videos of the sizeable crowds of commuters singing and clapping along with him were uploaded on social media and went viral.
 The videos caught the attention of g.o.d leader Park Joon-hyung, who publicly complimented him during a press conference.
-He was invited to g.o.d's 15th anniversary concert series and performed on July 12, 2014 as the opening act.
+He was invited to g.o.d's 15th anniversary concert series and performed on July 12, 2014, as the opening act.

 The song has been covered numerous times by younger artists and sung at year-end ceremonies and festivals as an encore song.
 It was performed at the 2015 KBS Drama Awards by nominees for the Best New Actor and Actress awards and all participants at the 2016 KBS Song Festival during the opening stage.
 Other notable cover versions include: